marijnh/module-workshop/2017/solution/README.md

 ## Exercise 4 (hard): Diamond splitting

-The widely used solution in Webpack-land is a plugin called [`CommonsChunkPlugin`][1], which creates a separate chunk for all the code that would otherwise be required for multiple different bundles.
+The widely used solution in Webpack-land is a plugin called [`CommonsChunkPlugin`][1], which creates a separate bundle for all the code that would otherwise be required for multiple different bundles, so that it only has to be loaded once.
 (You can further configure this plugin to put specific things in separate bundles, to manually optimize things.)

 [1]: https://webpack.js.org/plugins/commons-chunk-plugin/